UPPMAX/programming_formalisms/docs/git/pull.md

 - **Step 2: Submit a small change via the web interface as collaborator**

-In the last episodes we learned how to directly commit changes either via web or via the desktop and you need to be a collaborator (have write permissions) to be able to do that.
+- We learned how to directly commit changes either via web or via the desktop and you need to be a collaborator (have write permissions) to be able to do that.

-In this exercise we will not change the `main` branch directly but we will submit a "pull request" (a **change proposal**) towards the `main` branch for **code review**.
+- We will not change the `main` branch directly but we will submit a "pull request" (a **change proposal**) towards the `main` branch for **code review**.